 Of course, before you buy any piece of property, it's important to do your real estate research and ensure you're making a good investment that will retain value over time.
 But when it comes to combining two apartments, it's even more crucial to figure out whether your new (much larger) space is worth the time and money.

 As you look to buy, it's important to remember that "every buyer becomes a seller," says Andrea Geller, a broker at Coldwell Banker Residential Brokerage in Chicago.
 "Take into consideration the purchase price and construction costs.
 Down the road will the sales price you would need to get be well out of sync with values in the building or comparable buildings in the area?"

-If buying your neighbor's apartment leaves you with a space three times the size and three times the cost of any apartment in your area, it may be a good wise to rethink the idea and buy an apartment in a neighborhood with larger homes.
+If buying your neighbor's apartment leaves you with a space three times the size and three times the cost of any apartment in the area, it may be a good wise to rethink the idea and buy an apartment in a neighborhood with larger homes.
 On the flip side, if you own a studio in a land of two-and-three-bedrooms, creating a space large enough for a family or a horde of roommates can be a great investment.

 Sure, buying your neighbor's apartment means you can avoid endless househunting weekends with a buyer's realtor in tow.
 But that doesn't mean you should go it alone.
-Though there typically isn't broker involved in these types of agreements, you may decide hiring a real estate agent is a good idea, especially if you have concerns about value and investment.
+Though there typically isn't a broker involved in these types of agreements, you may decide hiring a real estate agent is a good idea, especially if you have concerns about value and investment.